 It is very important to note, as the reading makes clear, that market and nonmarket environments can and often do impact each other.
 In particular, market activity often precipitates nonmarket action, and nonmarket action often impacts the market environment.
 As Baron notes in the reading: "The problems encountered by Nike, Wal-Mart, BP, Microsoft, and Citigroup originated in their market environments, but the challenges to their operations came from the nonmarket environment."

 At this point, please complete Reading Assignment 2-The Nonmarket Issue Life Cycle.

 Nonmarket issues have the potential to evolve through various stages, which can be understood as a life cycle.
 Once an issue is identified, interest groups often form based upon their interests in potential outcomes.
+Sometimes (as in the greeting card example in the reading), the issue is addressed by a firm as a response to actions taken by interest groups.
 Some issues will evolve to a legislative stage, where lawmakers are lobbied to address the issue.
 Issues resulting in legislation will eventually be administered through a regulatory framework.
 And finally, in cases where there are disputes over the application of that regulatory framework, interested parties may seek enforcement through the regulatory framework and the court system.

 Note that this lifecycle does not explain why issues progress as such, only that it is common for them to do so.
 Also keep in mind that nonmarket issues can end up having impacts without reaching the legislative stage, e.g. public perception.